Nuclear cluster structure effect in $^{16}$O+$^{16}$O collisions at the top RHIC energy: Geometry configurations and improved AMPT model

-where $\rho_0$ is the nuclear saturation density, $R_0=2.608$ fm is the radius of the nucleus, $a=0.513$ is the surface diffusion parameter, and $w=-0.051$ is the weight parameter of the 3pF model.
+where $\rho_0$ is the nuclear saturation density, the radius of the nucleus $R_0=2.608$ fm, the surface diffusion parameter $a=0.513$ fm, and the weight parameter of the 3pF model $w=-0.051$.

-(b) For the tetrahedron-shaped~\cite{Bauhoff:1984zza,Liu_2012,Girod:2013faa,Epelbaum:2013paa,Bijker:2014tka} and square-shaped cluster structures, the nucleons are arranged as shown in Fig.~\ref{fig:cluster}(b) and Fig.~\ref{fig:cluster}(c), respectively.
+(b) For the tetrahedron~\cite{Bauhoff:1984zza,Liu_2012,Girod:2013faa,Epelbaum:2013paa,Bijker:2014tka} cluster structure, the nucleon distributions are arranged as shown in Fig.~\ref{fig:cluster}(b).
 The distance between the centers of the clusters is $l$.
-The nucleons for each cluster are randomly distributed by the following Gaussian probability distribution,
+Nucleons within each cluster are sampled from a Gaussian distribution: